dpgaspar/Flask-AppBuilder/docs/quickhowto.rst

 Some explanation:

 :label_columns: defines the labels for your columns.
 The framework will define the missing ones for you, with a pretty version of your column names.
 :show_fieldsets: A fieldset (Django style).
-This is allow you to customize the add, show and edit views independently.
+This will allow you to customize the add, show and edit views independently.

 Register (views.py)
 -------------------

-Register everything, to present the models and create the menu
+Register everything, to present the models and create the menu.
+Issue **create_all** to create your models also.

 ::

+        db.create_all()
         appbuilder.add_view(GroupModelView, "List Groups",icon = "fa-folder-open-o",category = "Contacts",
                         category_icon = "fa-envelope")
         appbuilder.add_view(ContactModelView, "List Contacts",icon = "fa-envelope",category = "Contacts")